Fitness Knowledge

 Progressive Overload

-Adaptation occurs in response to sufficient physiological stress, followed by recovery.
+This adaptation occurs in response to sufficient physiological stress.

 Types of physiological stress include: